Mexico Travel Guide

 Credit Cards & ATMs

-It is advised, not to have too much cash on you, so leave the money you do not need for the day in a secure location in your room.
+It is advised not to have too much cash on you, so leave the money you do not need for the day in a secure location at your accommodation.

-ATMs can even be found in smaller towns, but there might be no bank.
-So check in advance if you only want to withdraw money at bank branches to avoid getting scammed.
-Hereby, using the conversion rate of your credit card is usually the best option.
-Read what the ATM says, to avoid accidental additional charges due to donations or other things.
+When withdrawing money, using the conversion rate of your credit card is usually the best option.
+Also, read what the ATM says to avoid accidental additional charges due to donations or other things.

 Plugs